FAQ

 keyboard_arrow_down

-Oscar Wilde, Virginia Woolf, Ernest Hemingway, Vladimir Nabokov, Daphne du Maurier, Tom Wolfe, Jim Thompson and J.D.
+Oscar Wilde, Virginia Woolf, Ernest Hemingway, Anthony Burgess, Charles Dickens, Vladimir Nabokov, Daphne du Maurier, Tom Wolfe, Jim Thompson and J.D.
 Salinger.
 These writers, in particular, opened my eyes to the power of language and great storytelling.
-Even today, I’m constantly on the lookout for new authors and distinct new voices.
+Even today, I’m constantly on the lookout for new authors and distinct voices.

 What is your writing routine like?